 Your work for this class will consist of the following:

 First, do the assigned readings and participate in class discussions.
 The two are closely linked: how you should prepare for class varies based on what it is we’ll do with each of the different types of materials in the casebook:

 Second, stay on top of current events in Internet law.
 Cases and recent developments will often fuel our discussions in class.
 Your ability to remain current with the news will also be factored into class participation.
 I highly recommend the Bloomberg BNA Law Reports, particularly the Electronic Commerce Law Report and the Privacy & Security Law Report.
 BNA stands for “Boring, Nevertheless Accurate.”
 The Cornell Law librarians can help you subscribe and browse back issues.
 If you want something a little less dry, I also recommend:

-Third, there will be a short take-home mideterm, due a little more than halfway through the course, based on the material from our first few major units: jurisdiction, speech, and privacy.
+Third, there will be a short take-home mideterm, due on March 20, based on the material from our first few major units: jurisdiction, speech, and privacy.
 This is a midterm, not a research paper; I will give you approximately one week to work on it.

 Fourth, there will be a take-home final examination, which will be available from the start of examination period and due at the end.
 It will be like the midterm, except that I will give you two questions rather than one, and the questions may range over the entire course.

 Your grade will be based principally on the midterm (1/3) and the final (2/3).
 I may adjust these grades grade up or down by one-third of a grade based on class participation, or, in exceptional cases, two thirds of a grade.
 I consider good class participation to be anything that helps your fellow students learn, and poor participation to be anything that obstructs their learning.